dsrvlabs/did_method/DID-Method-DSRV.md

 * Therefore, the resolver must search the API and the blockchain together.

-## Security and Privacy Considerations
+## Security Considerations
-* DID Document and Iddentifier are created through the wallet [@dsrv/kms](https://www.npmjs.com/package/@dsrv/kms), and security is maintained as long as your private key is not exposed.
+* DID Document and Identifier are created through the wallet [@dsrv/kms](https://www.npmjs.com/package/@dsrv/kms), and security is maintained as long as your private key is not exposed.

+## Privacy Considerations
-* DID Document does not contain personal information.
+* Personal information is stored outside the blockchain, and DID Documents do not contain any personal information.

 ## References
 [1].
 W3C Decentralized Identifiers (DIDs) v1.0, https://w3c.github.io/did-core/